ICC issues war crimes arrest warrant for Putin for alleged deportation of Ukrainian children - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Hira Humayun, Olga Voitovych, Ivana Kottasová and Yulia Kesaieva contributed reporting
+CNN’s Uliana Pavlova, Hira Humayun, Olga Voitovych, Ivana Kottasová, Yulia Kesaieva, Richard Roth contributed reporting